-In the Alberta Court of Justice, your evidence must be in Statements and Reply Statements that match the issues you are asking the court to deal with.
+In Provincial Court, your evidence must be in Statements and Reply Statements that match the issues you are asking the court to deal with.
 Your Statement is evidence in court.
 The judge treats it the same way as if you were giving oral evidence.
 Include in the Statement all facts you want the judge to hear.
 You cannot try to prove those facts or add additional facts in court unless the judge gives you permission to.
 Before giving oral evidence, you must swear or affirm that the evidence you are about to give is true.